JensRantil/jensrantil.github.io/content/posts/2023-10-04_mean-time-to-recovery.md

 +++
 {{< tweet user="JensRantil" id="1369762301293781002" >}}

-Today I want to talk about why Mean Time To Recovery (MTTR) is the wrong metric to look at.
+Today I would like to talk about why Mean Time To Recovery (MTTR) is a wrong metric to look at.

-For the past few years many software engineering practitioners have been talking about [the DORA metrics][dora] to track the performance of software delivery in organizations.
+For the past few years many software engineers have been using [the DORA metrics][dora] to track the performance of software delivery.
 One of the DORA metrics is "Time to Restore Service", also known as "Mean Time To Recovery (MTTR)".
-A couple of years ago Courtney Nash wrote the article ["MTTR is a Misleading Metric—Now What?"][now-what] where she criticized the MTTR concept is too simplistic.
-I could not agree more and that article has really stuck with me since I read it.
+A couple of years ago Courtney Nash wrote ["MTTR is a Misleading Metric—Now What?"][now-what] she criticized that the MTTR concept is too simplistic.
+I could not agree more.

 [dora]: https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance
 [now-what]: https://www.verica.io/blog/mttr-is-a-misleading-metric-now-what/

-When I recently wrote [Mean vs. Median][mean-vs-median], I couldn't help but think about Courtney's
+When I recently wrote [Mean vs. Median][mean-vs-median], I was reminded of Courtney's

 > [...] measures of central tendency like the mean, aren’t a good
 > representation of positively-skewed data, in which most values are clustered